In this guide, we'll show you how to create an effect with particles effect!

 Your project should look like this:

 Select the background rectangle.
-In the Inspector panel click + next to Material, and select Create New Material.
+In the Inspector click + next to Material, and select Create New Material.
 Rename the material background_mat.

 To create the dark colored effect: